andythepanda101/project_iteration_1-Team41/TEAM_PE.md

 #### Distribution of Work
 **Step 1: Please, provide here a brief description (one short paragraph) of the distribution of work across your team.
 You can refine this description as you carry out the project iteration.**

 Work will be evenly distributed between team members.
 We will discuss our strengths and determine if members can complete parts of the project asynchronously.
 Team members are responsible for understanding every part of the project.
-We will also determine a preffered method of communication.
+We will also determine a preferred method of communication.
 Options include GroupMe, Discord, and text messaging.
 In-person collaboration is not mandatory.

 ### Project Responsibilities of the Individual
 * Individually, contribute to the success of the team according to the policies and schedule agreed upon by all team members.
 Individually, create the opportunity for everyone in your group to succeed at being a good team member - don't do all the work yourself.